junaidulhassan/Car-Color-Recognition-System-with-Convolutional-Neural-Networks-CNNs-in-TensorFlow/README.md

 This project aims to develop an automated car color recognition system using a comprehensive dataset of various colored vehicles.

 ## Description:
-Build a system to 💻 automatically recognize 🎨 car colors 🚙 using 📊 large dataset ➕ TensorFlow's powerful CNNs.
+Build a system to 💻 automatically recognize 🎨 car colors 🚙 using 📊 large dataset, TensorFlow's powerful CNNs.
 First, ✨ preprocess ✨ images using OpenCV, getting ready for in-depth analysis.
 This 🔝 efficient 🔝 system speeds up color ID processes for 🏢 various industries, e.g. vehicle mgmt, repair ops, or salvage appraisals.

 ## 👉 Technologies & Tools: